|Essex County Indoor Bowling Association

 Under 25s Singles

-8. Entry shall be limited to CLUB members who have not attained the age of 25 on 30th April in the year
+8. Entry shall be limited to CLUB members who have not attained the age of 25 on 30th September at the

 12. Additional Rules for Over 60s Double Rink Championship